kennygrant/bestiary/errors.md

 ## _Always_ handle Errors

 You should never discard errors using \_ variables in production code.
 If a function returns an error, make sure you check it before using any values returned by that function.
 Usually if there is an error returned, values are undefined.
-Handle the error by logging or reporting, or return it, never both.

 ## _Either_ log _or_ return an error

 If you're logging an error, you've decided it's not important enough to handle.
 If you're returning an error \(usually with annotation\), you want the caller to handle it \(which might include logging or reporting it to the user\).
+Handle the error by logging / reporting, or return it, never both.

-Don't both log and return errors:
+**Don't both log and return errors:**

 ```go
 // Don't do this